 Balboa Island and the Balboa Peninsula area of Newport Beach is a fun destination for a day trip or weekend getaway.
-If you have not visited Balboa, be sure to add this historic place your calendar.
+If you have not visited Balboa, be sure to add this historic place to your calendar.
 Even if it has been years since you visited, now is a great time to plan a return trip to explore this area of Southern California.

 Balboa Island Ferry

 With a history of 100 years, the ferry is still taking passengers and cars on the 800-foot journey.
 Plan on taking the Balboa ferry at least once so you can imagine what it was like in the earlier days before the roadways were in place.
-The ferry only costs a few dollars and the view is amazing.
+The ferry only costs a few dollars, and the view is amazing.

 Balboa Fun Zone

-Now that you have arrived on the Balboa Peninsula, plan to have some fun.
+Now that you have arrived on the Balboa Peninsula plan to have some fun.
 The Balboa Fun Zone is one of the last coastal amusement areas in Southern California.
-For generations, people have visited the Fun Zone to enjoy rides, eat sweet treats and take in the lovely bay and ocean views.
+For generations, people have visited the Fun Zone to enjoy rides, eat sweet treats, and take in the lovely bay and ocean views.

 The Ferris wheel is the defacto landmark of the Newport Harbor and makes for a fun daytime or nighttime ride.
 There is a variety of little shops and curious along the boardwalk.
 Due to its long history, it is not uncommon to see parents and grandparents bringing little ones here to enjoy the area.

-At low tide, a large number of starfish can be seen at on the pilings.
+At low tide, a large number of starfish can be seen on the pilings.
 At the end of the pier is Ruby’s diner, where you can tuck into a burger or thick milkshake in a nostalgic 1950’s setting with great ocean views.

-Bring your own bike, or take advantage of one of the bike rental vendors in the area.
+Bring your bike or take advantage of one of the bike rental vendors in the area.
 After riding the peninsula, hop the Balboa Ferry over to Balboa Island and ride the compact streets for a change of scenery.
 The flat topography makes it easy for everyone to enjoy the ride.

 The Wedge Newport Beach

 Surfers, bodyboarders, and body surfers know the area because it is home to The Wedge.
 This is a world-famous surf break at the extreme east end of the Balboa Peninsula.
-Man-made improvements to the rock jetty on the west side of the Newport Beach Harbor entrance helped shape this famous wave.
+Human-made improvements to the rock jetty on the west side of the Newport Beach Harbor entrance helped shape this famous wave.

 Balboa Peninsula is home to the Catalina Flyer, the boat that takes you to Catalina Island.
-Based upon of the Balboa Pavilion, Catalina can be a great side trip if you are extending your stay in the Newport Harbor area.
+Based upon the Balboa Pavilion, Catalina can be a great side trip if you are extending your stay in the Newport Harbor area.

 If you want to get on a boat but are not interested in a trip to Catalina, you may enjoy a bay cruise around the harbor.
 Daytime, as well as night time dinner cruises, are available.

 Balboa Island is mostly residential except for the shops along Marine Avenue.
-To get to the island you can use the Balboa Ferry from the Balboa Peninsula or cross the Balboa Island Bridge.
+To get to the island, you can use the Balboa Ferry from the Balboa Peninsula or cross the Balboa Island Bridge.
 Jamboree road becomes Marine Avenue once your cross over Pacific Coast Highway.
 Marine Avenue is lined with gift shops, galleries, and restaurants.

-Whether you are looking for sun, sand, water or rides, a day trip to the Balboa Peninsula will have you’re covered.
+Whether you are looking for sun, sand, water, or rides, a day trip to the Balboa Peninsula will have you’re covered.

 To access to Balboa Island Ferry take Jamboree Road to the west from I-5, I-405, or SR-73.
 You will cross over the Pacific Coast Highway and proceed downhill to Marine Avenue.
-To access the Peninsula just follow Newport Blvd from PCH.
+To access the Peninsula, just follow Newport Blvd from PCH.
 Newport Blvd. turns into Balboa Blvd and runs along the peninsula.